 I find that stats are most useful if you look at them over a longer time frame, such as the past quarter or the past year.
 This gives you a better view of patterns than you’d get by looking at time frames of days, weeks, or even months.
 Take a look at the posts/pages that are doing well, and take the time to make those the best they can possibly be.
 Add plenty of internal links so that the people who are drawn to those posts can easily find your other content that they might also be interested in.

 Using images effectively can make your blog more user-friendly and search engine-friendly.
 Note that any media you upload to your site (images, videos, pdfs, etc.) will be findable by search engines (unless you’ve made your blog unsearchable).
 Even if you don’t use the file in a post, it will still have its own URL and be in your sitemap for search engines to find.

 Alt text: This is used to describe what your image looks like.
 This allows visually impaired readers to know what your image is, but it also helps search engines to know what the image is about.

 Image title: When you upload an image in WordPress, it will automatically assign a title for an image based on the file name of the image.
 Having a descriptive title rather than IMG1234, it’s more search engine friendly, plus it will make your life a lot easier if you’re trying to search through your media gallery.

 Image size: A large image will slow down your page loading, which isn’t good for users or for search engines.
 If you’re on a WordPress plan with limited storage space, larger than necessary images can also eat up a lot of your storage space.
-Find out how to deal with this in Making the Most of Your WordPress Media Storage Space.
+Find out how to deal with this through image resizing and compression in the post Making the Most of Your WordPress Media Storage Space.

 Copyright and Images